NodeBE4/opinion/_posts/2022-06-06-EnclavedMicrostate.md

 ----- __513.1__ -----2022-06-10 09:32:58+08:00:

-Confusingly, while Zeta and Kaela aren't animals there is a certain degree of animal theming: Zeta has the antelope pin and also Bazo is sort of canonically a deer of some kind, while Kaela's outfit is inspired by the *barong* which is a Balinese mythical creature.
+Confusingly, while Zeta and Kaela aren't animals there is a certain degree of animal theming: Zeta has the antelope pin and also Bazo is sort of canonically a deer of some kind, while Kaela's outfit is inspired by the Barong which is a Balinese mythical creature.